opsone-ch/documentation/www/development/deployment.md

 #### Copy files

-Login into the old website and issue this command:
+Login into the old website / environment and issue this command:

 ```
 rsync -avz --exclude=typo3temp ~/ newuser@server:~/
 ```

+This will copy the complete home directory to the remote users home.

 Hint: use appropriate exclude patterns to ignore all not required files